1860s: The Civil War in I.T.

 It was hard to keep secrets in wartime, and Colonel Phillips, in command of Union forces at Fort Gibson, was well-aware an attack was imminent.
 Rather than wait for the Confederates to receive reinforcements, Phillips decided to take the war to them.
 He was joined by Major General James Blunt from Kansas, who brought additional troops and artillery, and who would thenceforth be in charge.

 As mentioned earlier, war aficionados can stay all tingly for days over the details of this or that battle, strategy, or new bridle design.
-Here are the key points I consider worth remembering about Honey Springs – other than that “Gettysburg of the West” thing, I mean.
+For the rest of us, here are the key points worth remembering about Honey Springs:

 First, it was arguably the most racially diverse battle of the Civil War.
 Blunts troops were a mixture of white, Black, and Amerindian forces, while Cooper’s troops were mostly Amerindian with a few white regiments.
 Whites were in the minority on both sides.

 Second, it rained.
 In addition to the general unpleasantness of marching and fighting over wet ground, the Confederates discovered their cheap gunpowder had absorbed too much moisture and wouldn’t fire.
 At the risk of getting all technical, it turns out it’s hard to win battles when you can’t shoot the other guy.

 Third, the battle’s outcome turned on an error – a beneficial blunder, as it were.
 After several hours of intense battle, including serious cannon action, Blunt (Union) orders the First Kansas Colored Voluntary Infantry Regiment to capture some Confederate artillery which had been giving them trouble.
 Confederate forces had a decisive advantage in terms of manpower, but the Union had more toys – and they didn’t appreciate the South challenging them when it came to things that go ‘boom.’